onurkya7/VideoDeepFakeDetection/README.md

 7- Processed frames are written to an output video file.

+## Contributing

+If you want to contribute to this project, please follow these steps:

+- **Fork:** Fork this repository to your GitHub account.
+- **Create a Branch:** Create a new branch to add a new feature or fix a bug.
+- **Commit:** Add clear commit messages explaining your changes.
+- **Push:** Push your changes to the repository you forked.
+- **Pull Request:** Create a pull request on GitHub.

 ## License

 Our project is licensed under the [MIT License](LICENSE).